SapphireLab/Sapphire-TTS-Collection/Surveys/2024.11.15_WavChat_60P/Sec.05.md

 ##### Freeze-Omni

-To support duplex dialogue, Freeze-Omni~\cite{xiong2024freeze} uses a chunk-level state prediction mechanism for natural turn-taking.
+To support duplex dialogue, [Freeze-Omni [213]](../../Models/SpeechLM/2024.11.01_Freeze-Omni.md) uses a chunk-level state prediction mechanism for natural turn-taking.
 When the user begins speaking, a voice activity detection module identifies the audio input, prompting the model to process the audio chunk by chunk.
 After processing each chunk, the model's classification layer predicts the conversation state to determine the next action.
 There are three possible states: State 0, where the model continues listening for more input, assuming the user hasn’t completed their turn; State 1, where the model interrupts to provide an immediate response if a quick acknowledgment or feedback is needed; and State 2, where the model has completed processing the current user input and is ready to generate and output a response, thus transitioning smoothly into the response phase without further listening.